James Paris Lee: The Lee magazine systems and rifles

 Lee's idea of carrying additional loaded magazines was not seen as an advantage by most major military forces at the time, who preferred to issue the soldier with loose cartridges or charger clips; loading by inserting a full new magazine did little to speed up the loading process over a stripper clip, and added a great deal of cost (one or two stripper clips can be made at a fraction of the price), and a metal magazine also weighs a great deal more, adding to a soldier's ammunition load.
 With the exception of handguns, it wasn't until rifles with magazine capacities of 20 rounds or greater were invented that detachable magazines were regularly used to carry ammunition in (although many pistols and most submachine guns adopted detachable magazines at a very early date).
 While the costs of carrying full magazines were not thought to outweigh the benefits in a rifle with a five- or ten-round magazine, the time it took to load a 20-round magazine with stripper clips was considered excessive, and militaries switched to rifles with double-column, detachable magazines in the Lee style.
-Although video games and movies frequently depict soldiers armed with Lee–Enfield rifles loading by inserting a new magazine in reality the Lee-Enfield rifle was always loaded by stripping two ten-round charger clips into the magazine, in both World War I and World War II.
+Although video games and movies frequently depict soldiers armed with Lee–Enfield rifles loading by inserting a new magazine in reality the Lee-Enfield rifle was always loaded by stripping two five-round charger clips into the magazine, in both World War I and World War II.
 The only exception was that soldiers armed with pre-charger loading Lee-Metford and Lee-Enfield were sometimes equipped with a single spare magazine, while the first magazine was attached to the rifle with a chain link as it was feared that the primary magazine might be accidentally detached and lost, something that wasn't a risk on weapons without detachable magazines.
 The earlier Remington-Lee rifle could also be fitted with a Mills belt with pockets for carrying four (5-round) magazines.
 Lee's detachable column-feed magazine system eventually became the pre-eminent design after World War II, and served as the basis for the box magazines used in all modern military small arms.

 Lee independently and concurrently developed an en bloc charger-loaded magazine along the lines of the system developed by Austrian engineer Ferdinand von Mannlicher, which was used in the M1895 Lee Navy rifle adopted by the US Navy in 1895.
 In 1891, Lee sued von Mannlicher, claiming that the latter's design infringed upon his en bloc magazine patent but lost the case.